w3c/testtwf-website/docs/github-101.md

 review is to work together to create the best possible set of tests for the web platform.

+## When Pull Request is Accepted
+Once your pull request has been accepted, you will be notified in the GitHub UI and you may get an email.
+At this point, your changes have been merged into the main test repository.
+You do not need to take any further action on the test but you should delete your branch.
+This can easily be done in the GitHub UI by navigating to the pull requests and clicking the 'Delete Branch' button.
+![pull request accepted delete branch][praccepteddelete]

+Alternatively, you can delete the branch on the commaand line.

+    $ git push origin --delete <branchName>

 ## Tips & Tricks

 The following workflow is recommended: